makerdao/mips/MIP30/mip30.md

 ceiling on the DAI/USD premium, by arbitrage.

-If instead the CDP user could benefit from a farming yield on their deposited collateral, then dai borrowing could present an attactive way to lever up on that yield and generate an attractive carry.
+If instead the CDP user could benefit from a farming yield on their deposited collateral, then dai borrowing could present an attractive way to lever up on that yield and generate an attractive carry.
 For example, if a yield farm is currently paying 10% APY on USDC deposits, and a CDP can be used to borrow DAI at 5% against those deposits, up to a 110%